Active vs. Passive Recovery: The Best Choice

 Key Takeaways

-• Active recovery involves low-intensity exercise to promote blood flow and aid in muscle recovery, while passive recovery involves rest and relaxation.
+• Active recovery involves low-intensity exercise to support blood flow, maintain mobility, and assist in overall recovery, while passive recovery is centered around rest, relaxation, and minimal movement.

 Benefits of Active Recovery